-GENERAL STUDIES: MYTHS AND TRUTHS
+INTERDISCIPLINARY STUDIES: MYTHS AND TRUTHS

-What all of this is saying is that a B.G.S. is a degree all to its own, with certain strengths and weaknesses just like other degrees.
+What all of this is saying is that an Interdisciplinary Studies degree is a degree all to its own, with certain strengths and weaknesses just like other degrees.
 For many students, understanding a degree’s strength is as simple as understanding a chosen field.
 You know that after you graduate in accounting, accounting is your chosen field.
 You leave college assuming that the world of work and the professions will assume that your training is in accounting.
 Thus, there is a strength — a presumption that you are an “accounting person.”
 But there is also a weakness — the presumption that all you know is accounting.

 First, let’s look at what you’ve been studying in order to see where your strengths lie.

-Knowledge You Have as B.G.S.
+Knowledge You Have as B.I.S.
 Graduates:

 - General Education University requirements

 - Fine Arts (3 hours)

 - English (12 hours) writing, research, upper-level writing, literature

 - Natural Sciences (9 hours) physical and biological